SEC Logo

 SEC LogoSEC Logo PNG

-The television network, which the Southeastern Conference owns, has a very recognizable logo.
+The television network owned by the Southeastern Conference has a very recognizable logo.
 This SEC logo shares elements with the official symbol of the student athletic conference.
 This structure makes it recognizable and lets you know who owns the content.

 SEC: Brand overview